OPENi-ict/piwik-admin/README.md

 For our use case each user of the platform has their own site, the name of which is set to their login name, e.g. *user<span>@openi.com*.

 ### Config
-Create a config file `config.js` with the following structure, including your Piwik adming token, and the corresponding Piwik domain
+Create a config file `config.js` with the following structure

 ```json
 var config = {};